Crystaldias/Crystaldias/README.md

 - 🔭 I'm currently working on cloud computing and data science projects.
 - 🌱  Previously worked as a Machine Learning Engineer.
-- 👯 I’m looking to connected with like minded Data Scientists.
+- 👯 I’m looking to connect with like minded Data Scientists.